What is a vibrato effect, and what are the best vibrato plugins? This post will feature the top 7 vibrato effects of 2021.

 Windows 7 and higher users can enjoy Tube Mod as a VST.
 Mac users with OS X 10.9 or above can download this plugin in VST or AAX formats.

 The CustomVibe comes with a few contending pros and cons.
-The generous array of vibrato modes gives users a decent scope on this effect’s capabilities.
+The generous array of vibrato modes gives you a decent scope on this effect’s capabilities.
 The optional extra of a chorus combo that you can blend in with your vibrato is also a nice touch.
 Navigating the interface can feel a bit clumsy at times.

 5. Melda MVibrato (FREE) Review